abe-winter/abe-winter.github.io/_posts/2022-01-13-deltacron.md

 My point: this forced week off came closer to repairing my bonkers relationship with work and time than anything else I've tried.

-If you read with a soundtrack: alanis morisette's thank you, because it’s about negatives as positives, and also is a guilty, guilty pleasure, like this whole isolation week has been for me[^guilty].
+If you read with a soundtrack: alanis morisette's thank you, because it’s about negatives as positives, and also is a guilty, guilty pleasure, like this whole isolation week has been for me.
-Like most adult men in my age bracket I owned the jagged little pill CD.
+Like most adult men in my age bracket I owned[^guilty] the jagged little pill CD.

 [^guilty]: 'Owned', not 'own'.
 What happened to mine was that a classmate was going through my CDs and said ‘you have this?’, and I said, ‘that’s not mine, someone from sleepaway camp left it in there’.
 And she said ‘can I have it then’, and that’s why I no longer own the CD.
 I still have the jewel case somewhere.
 If you leaned on my laptop at the hypothetical wework and were like ‘you have this?’, I would probably end up giving it to you.
 This tactic absolutely works.